Sybase ASE, SQL Anywhere to SQL Server migration Guide

 9. Other miscellaneous migration issues

-1. Introduction and Rationale for Migration
+1. Introduction and Rationale for Sybase Migration

 • End-of-life for Sybase ASE approaching in 2025